hutte-recipes/cicd-incremental-deployment/README.md

 # Hutte Recipe - CI/CD Incremental Deployment

-> This uses [sfdx-git-delta](https://github.com/scolladon/sfdx-git-delta) to incrementally deploy changes.
+> This recipe uses [sfdx-git-delta](https://github.com/scolladon/sfdx-git-delta) to incrementally deploy changes.

 > **Note** PRs need to be merged via "Create a merge commit" or "Squash and merge" option to correctly detect the changes.